silveira42/iris-size-django/README.md

 6. Have fun!

    ![image](https://github.com/heloisatambara/iris-size-django/assets/81993336/57cfba5f-dbbd-4590-8c87-a1a47b285547)

+## Usage
+With the link http://127.0.0.1:8000/ open on your preferred browser, add as many filters as you want and press Filter to activate them, choose from CSV, XML, or JSON, and press Export to get a file containing all information on the current table on the directory where you cloned the repository, and press any of the headers to order.

+If you want to track the memory usage of a particular table, you can check which globals it uses on its storage and add their names on the filters.

 # Additional information
 If you have the default configuration, you will have a table called SQLUser.globals_iglobal on the selected namespace, if you wish to perform any treatment with InterSystems' products.
 If you want to save the data on a different instance, change the connection on /iris-size-django/globals/api/methods.py to the instance you wish to analyze, and in step 3, point to the storage.